Orin-Labs/entities/README.md

+[THIS REPO HAS SINCE BEEN BROUGHT INTERNAL, SO WILL NOT BE MAINTAINED]

 Here, I introduce the concept of an AI entity.
-An entity is essentially a much more complex AI agent, but with a few key criteria:
+An entity is an agent that not just manages it's own workflow, but also it's run-schedule.

 ## API Configuration